 If you’re looking for a custom homebuilder, try any of our Healthy Home partners and breathe easy.

 It’s your home.
 Find qualified custom home builders and ask lots of questions.
 Specifically, ask about VOCs, ventilation, and waterproofing to make sure your home is filled with Healthy Air.

 Families who use quality, properly fitting air filters – and replace them often – are more likely to reap the benefits of Healthy Air.
 Consider using room air purifiers in high-traffic areas to add supplemental bursts of Healthy Air, and avoid room air purifiers that produce “Ozone,” another VOC that’s commonly produced by ionic purifiers in particular.

 Depending on the climate you live in, you may have different humidification needs than others.
 Consider your location and seasonal humidity to determine if or when you’ll need a humidifier, a dehumidifier, or both.
-If so, always aim to keep your humidity between 30% and 50% for the best possible conditions to prevent cold symptoms, dry skin, chapped lips, hay fever, nosebleeds, asthma, allergy flare-ups, and more.
+If so, always aim to keep your humidity as close to 50% as possible for the best possible conditions to prevent cold symptoms, dry skin, chapped lips, hay fever, nosebleeds, asthma, allergy flare-ups, and more.

 While your Healthy Home builder works to keep your home well-ventilated and avoids using building materials that add VOCs to your home, it’s your job to maintain a Healthy Home afterward by continuing to avoid VOCs altogether.
 Purposefully look for all-natural, organic cleaning products, detergents, paints, stains and other materials that are “Low VOC.”

 Make sure to put all those “Low VOC” cleaning supplies to good use!
 Allowing dust and other airborne irritants to build up around the house can impact your air quality.
 Remember – if it’s not in your air, it’s not in your lung.
 Dust often, wash your bed sheets, and clean up after your pets frequently.

 improve air quality